AsimMasood99/OS-LAB-PROJECT-ft-AlphaAhmed/README.md

    - `git remote set-url origin repoKaLink`
    - `git pull origin master`
 4. Bas, is ke baad kaam start karo.
+5. To push your changes use
+      `git push origin master`
 ## How to Compile and Run the Code

 To compile the code first cd to the directory that contains the file that needs compiling and then run the following command: